zavvy logo

 Or maybe you want half of your marketing team to be reskilled in data analysis within a year.

 Tip #1: Whatever your business goals, collect data throughout the reskilling process to track progress and identify any areas that need improvement.
-This could include surveys, focus groups, interviews, or informal employee conversations.
+You could include surveys, focus groups, interviews, or informal 1:1 check-ins.

 Tip #2: Evaluate and adjust as needed.